China laughs at Huawei's US policy with bizarre James Bond parody

 Blacklisted, then revenue collapsed

-Huawei has been standing in the US since 2019 the blacklist and therefore is not allowed to trade with US companies.
+Huawei has been blacklisted in the United States since 2019 and is therefore not allowed to do business with American companies.
 The United States is concerned that China is committing commercial espionage through Huawei, which the company denies.
 US companies using Huawei technology are currently phasing it out.

 Until the US sanctions, Huawei was the world’s largest supplier of telecommunications network equipment and one of the largest manufacturers of smartphones.
 Subsequently, the company’s turnover collapsed.

 Huawei’s network equipment has since been removed or blocked in many Western countries.
-In the Netherlands, for example, the company provides no basic equipment for 5G more to telecommunications providers.
+In the Netherlands, for example, the company no longer supplies basic 5G equipment to telecom providers.